The Web

 Each person or subself in a triangle role can feel disrespected and hurt by

 one of the other role-players.
-Because mutual respect is essential for
+Mutual respect is essential for

-effective communication and healthy relationships, triangles hinder both
+effective communication and healthy relationships, PVR triangles hinder both

 those prizes.